 The District was established in 1971 by a joint powers agreement between the Yolo and Solano County Boards of Supervisors.
 The District is governed by a 14-member Board of Directors composed of local elected representatives.

 The District has jurisdiction over all of Yolo County and the northeast portion of Solano County, including Vacaville, Dixon and Rio Vista.
-The District includes approximately 1,500 square miles and a population of more than 330,000 people.
+The District includes approximately 1,500 square miles and a population of approximately 354,000 people.

 Yolo-Solano AQMD uses a five-pronged approach to protecting local air quality: rules and compliance, permits, incentives, land use and public awareness.
 Here’s a brief overview of each of those paths.
 Click on the links to learn more.